Cragady/hire-career-path/README.md

 * MySQL
 * Vue

-For a more expansive list of technologies used, any associated `requirement.txt` and `package.json` files will have a list of the main dependencies used.
+For a more expansive list of technologies used, any associated `requirements.txt` and `package.json` files will have a list of the main dependencies used.
 There's a top level `package.json` file simply because I didn't want to install Vue globally.
 The reason for this is I use `nvm`, Node Version Manager, to swap between versions of node quite frequently.
 I suppose it's not strictly necessary to do what I did, but I felt like doing it.

 There is no front-end setup at the moment.
 Right now the app is very basic.